Showing posts with label Quest - Isometric. Show all posts

 Run, think, shoot, live!

-It's now that you begin to realise how awesome the user interface actually is when controlling your A-Team.
+Soon into your first game, you realise how awesome the user interface is for controlling your A-Team.
 The inventory screen can be accessed at any time with a single right-click and is a cinch to use with extra functions like swapping items or grouping the adventurers into structured squads rather than a clumsy mob.

-Weapons vary and can be just about anything you're able to carry and there are many impressive items just waiting to clobber your foe.
-Look around right at the start for something very helpful...
-However, it's always good practice not to feel like you need to fight everyone all of the time - sometimes it's best to simply walk away.
+Weapons vary and can be just about anything you can carry, and there are many impressive items just waiting to clobber your foe.
+Look around right at the start for something helpful...
+However, it's always good practice not to feel like you need to fight everyone all the time - sometimes it's best to simply walk away.

 Okay, I've got the key to the teleporter.
 Where is that?